Duffy antigen system: Multiple myeloma

 An increased incidence of Duffy antigen has been reported in patients with multiple myeloma compared with healthy controls.

 Pneumonia

 The Duffy antigen is present in the normal pulmonary vascular bed.
 Its expression is increased in the vascular beds and alveolar septa of the lung parenchyma during suppurative pneumonia.

 Pregnancy

 Duffy antigen has been implicated in haemolytic disease of the newborn.

 Prostate cancer

 Experimental work has suggested that DARC expression inhibits prostate tumor growth.
-Men of black African descent are at greater risk of prostate cancer than are men of either European or Asian descendant (60% greater incidence and double the mortality compared to Whites).
+Men of black African descent are at greater risk of prostate cancer than men of either European or Asian descent (60% greater incidence and double the mortality compared to Whites).
 However, the contribution of DARC to this increased risk has been tested in Jamaican males of black African descent.
 It was found that none of the increased risk could be attributed to the DARC gene.
 The reason for this increased risk is as yet unknown.